bluebanquise/bluebanquise/README.md

 * :globe_with_meridians: **[Core](https://github.com/bluebanquise/bluebanquise):** the CORE of the stack, provides roles and tools to deploy and configure hosts.

-* :star: **[Community](https://github.com/bluebanquise/community):** COMMUNITY roles and tools, provides additional features on top of CORE.
+* :globe_with_meridians: **[Community](https://github.com/bluebanquise/community):** COMMUNITY roles and tools, provides additional features on top of CORE.
 The release cycle of COMMUNITY is different than CORE.

 ## Resources